Grow in Faith: Faith Formation for Children & Youth

 Faith Formation Leaders

 All adult leaders have been active at ORUUC for at least a year and have been recommended by the Youth Faith Formation Staff.
 All leaders must complete an application, provide references, and agree to adhere to all Safety Policies of the church.
-Per new church guidelines approved in October 2021, all adult Faith Formation volunteers working with children are required to be vaccinated against Covid-19.
+Per church guidelines approved in October 2021, all adult Faith Formation volunteers working with children are required to be vaccinated against Covid-19.

 Nursery - Birth to 3 years